Exam 3: Harm Reduction/Abstinence Models, Treatment Settings, General Tips TAY

 • Continuum of care

-• A client can enter the continuum of care at any level and move between different levels at any point.
+• client can enter the continuum of care at any level and move between different levels at any point.

 • Understand funding sources / medi-CAL certifications

-• Respectful collaboration with other care team/staff
+• Respectful collaboration w/ other care team/staff

-• Even if you don’t like the criminal justice system (#ACAB🐷), build relationships with parole officers/correctional officers so that they will listen to you when you advocate for your client’s needs.
+• Even if you don’t like the criminal justice system (#ACAB🐷), build relationships with parole officers/correctional officers so they will listen to you when you advocate for your client’s needs.

 • Pay close attention to client’s natural supports/social support